dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Brazil/_index.md

 linkTitle: "Brazil"
 date: 2023-05-08T07:28:16-05:00
 description: >
-  _Brazil_ is the largest economy of Latin America.
-Digital technology adoption has ballooned in recent years especially focused on online commerce, payments and banking.
+  _Brazil_ is the largest economy in Latin America.
+Digital technology adoption has ballooned in recent years, primarily focused on online commerce, payments, and banking.
 weight: 20
 tags: ["parenttopic"]
 ---